Feature: #100887 - Prefer CSP hash values over nonce values

 Copied!

-The csp argument (default: true) controls whether the hash is collected.
+The csp argument defaults to true and controls whether the hash is collected.

 Updated f:asset.script and f:asset.css ViewHelpers

 The useNonce argument has been renamed to csp (deprecated, see Deprecation: #100887 - Deprecation of useNonce argument in f:asset:css and f:asset:script view helpers).
-The new default is true for external files (static resources) and false for inline content.
+The new default is true for external files, that is, static resources, and false for inline content.

 <!-- static file: csp=1 by default, hash collected from file content -->